Fly: Larva

 Some other anatomical distinction exists between the larvae of the Nematocera and the Brachycera.
 Especially in the Brachycera, little demarcation is seen between the thorax and abdomen, though the demarcation may be visible in many Nematocera, such as mosquitoes; in the Brachycera, the head of the larva is not clearly distinguishable from the rest of the body, and few, if any, sclerites are present.
 Informally, such brachyceran larvae are called maggots, but the term is not technical and often applied indifferently to fly larvae or insect larvae in general.
 The eyes and antennae of brachyceran larvae are reduced or absent, and the abdomen also lacks appendages such as cerci.
 This lack of features is an adaptation to food such as carrion, decaying detritus, or host tissues surrounding endoparasites.
 Nematoceran larvae generally have well-developed eyes and antennae, while those of Brachyceran larvae are reduced or modified.

 Dipteran larvae have no jointed, "true legs", but some dipteran larvae, such as species of Simuliidae, Tabanidae and Vermileonidae, have prolegs adapted to hold onto a substrate in flowing water, host tissues or prey.
 The majority of dipterans are oviparous and lay batches of eggs, but some species are ovoviviparous, where the larvae starting development inside the eggs before they hatch or viviparous, the larvae hatching and maturing in the body of the mother before being externally deposited.
 These are found especially in groups that have larvae dependent on food sources that are short-lived or are accessible for brief periods.
-This is widespread in some families such as the Sarcophagidae.
-In Hylemya strigosa (Anthomyiidae) the larva moults to the second instar before hatching, and in Termitoxenia (Phoridae) females have incubation pouches, and a full developed third instar larva is deposited by the adult and it almost immediately pupates with no freely feeding larval stage.
-The tsetse fly (as well as other Glossinidae, Hippoboscidae, Nycteribidae and Streblidae) exhibits adenotrophic viviparity; a single fertilised egg is retained in the oviduct and the developing larva feeds on glandular secretions.
+This is widespread in some families, such as the Sarcophagidae.
+In Hylemya strigosa (Anthomyiidae), the larva moults to the second instar before hatching, while in Termitoxenia (Phoridae), females have incubation pouches, and a full developed third instar larva is deposited by the adult and almost immediately pupates with no freely feeding larval stage.
+The tsetse fly (as well as other Glossinidae, Hippoboscidae, Nycteribidae and Streblidae) exhibits adenotrophic viviparity: a single fertilised egg is retained in the oviduct and the developing larva feeds on glandular secretions.
 When fully grown, the female finds a spot with soft soil and the larva works its way out of the oviduct, buries itself and pupates.
-Some flies like Lundstroemia parthenogenetica (Chironomidae) reproduce by thelytokous parthenogenesis, and some gall midges have larvae that can produce eggs (paedogenesis).
+Some flies, like Lundstroemia parthenogenetica (Chironomidae), reproduce by thelytokous parthenogenesis, and some gall midges have larvae that can produce eggs (paedogenesis).